 Contact: Julia Gingerich 503-502-3118 firstname.lastname@example.org

 Jessamyn began taking Egyptian Cabaret and Turkish style Belly Dance from Saqra and Aziza in 1994.
 After moving from a small town in Central Turkey to her hometown of Portland, Jessamyn relocated to Astoria in 2005 and founded the Astoria Arts and Movement Center in 2011.
 For Jessamyn, Belly Dance is a way of cultivating essence, honouring your passion and practicing self-reverence.
-Middle Eastern and Northern African music moves her tremendously, and she loves that Belly Dance is improvisational- allowing her to experience everything the music has to offer.
+Middle Eastern and Northern African music moves her tremendously, and she loves that Belly Dance is improvisational- allowing movement and the body to experience everything the music has to offer.